 Be careful not to bump the inflated balloon against anything in the SMG.

-Fit the neck of a 350g balloon completely to the base of filler nozzle; a weight should be suspended from the nozzle.
+Fit the neck of the balloon completely to the base of filler nozzle; a weight should be suspended from the nozzle.

 Turn on the cylinder valve, then dial the regulator up to 15 psi